Examine Your Data

 For more information about using DateParse, see (Link opens in a new window) in the Tableau Desktop and Web Authoring Help.

 You can change the data type in your Input step after connecting to data from the following data sources:

 - Google Drive

 For all other data sources, add a cleaning step or other step type to make this change.
 To see a list of cleaning options available in the different step types, see About cleaning operations.

 After you connect to your data, add a table to the flow, and then add a step.
 You can use the Profile pane to see the current state and structure of your data and spot nulls and outliers.

-Sampled: To enable you to interact directly with your data, Tableau Prep Builder works with a subset of your raw data.
+Sampled: To enable you to interact directly with your data, Tableau Prep works with a subset of your raw data.
 The number of rows is determined by the data types and number of fields that are being rendered.
 String fields take more storage space than integers, so if you have 10 fields of strings in your data set, you might get fewer rows than if you had 10 fields of integers.
-A Sampled indicator displays next to the size details in the Profile pane to indicate that this is a subset of your data set.
-For more information about data samples, see Configure your Data Set(Link opens in a new window).

-By default, Tableau Prep Builder groups numerical, date and datetime values in a field into buckets.
+By default, Tableau Prep groups numerical, date and date & time values in a field into buckets.
 These buckets are also known as bins.
 The bins ensure that you can see the distribution of values as a whole and quickly identify outliers and null values.
 The bin size is calculated based on the minimum and maximum values in the field, and null values are always shown at the top of the distribution.

 For example, order and ship dates are summarised or "binned" by year.
 Each bin represents a year from January of the beginning year to January of the following year and labelled accordingly.
 Because there are sales dates and ship dates that fall in the latter part of 2018 and 2019, a bin is created for the following year for those values.